after-eight/regitable/README.md

 And even though they are binary: unless you do heavy cut-and-paste operations, their content changes in a way that git can handle efficiently.

 By pushing changes to a remote repository instantly, i do not only have a backup of all my notebooks in the cloud.
-The repository contains all the back-versions of my files, and should i need to return to a long ago previous stage of a file, or recover a deleted file, i can simply check it out of my repository and re-upload it onto my reMarkable.
+The repository contains all the back-versions of my files, and should i need to return to a long ago previous version of a file, or recover a deleted file, i can simply check it out of my repository and re-upload it onto my reMarkable.

 If you're a little paranoid like me, simply install a privately hosted GitLab instance, and all your files are completely under your control.